CSCE41403 Project

 Practice Project (10 points):

-This practice project focuses on one of mostly studied dataset — Adult dataset, and involves writing your own code (e.g., python) or the use of data mining software (e.g., Weka) for the following specific tasks.
-Note that most students are expected to use scikit-learn/python for this project, and those non-cs major students (who do not have strong programming background) can choose the use of data mining software (e.g., Weka) directly.
+This practice project focuses on one of mostly studied dataset — Adult dataset, and involves writing your own code (e.g., scikit-learn/python) for the following specific tasks.

-- Download the data and read the descriptions in the file adult.names.
+1. Download the data and read the descriptions in the file adult.names.
 Remove records with unknown (?) values from both train and test data sets and remove all continuous attributes.
-For each multi-domain categorical attribute, you can use one-hot encoding to transform data (this step is needed if you choose scikit-learn to build decision tree and naïve classifier; it is optional if you choose Weka).
-In your report, describe briefly how you develop your algorithm or apply software on the following two tasks and include 2-4 screenshots about your algorithm settings and output.
+For each multi-domain categorical attribute, you can use one-hot encoding to transform data (this step is needed if you choose scikit-learn to build decision tree and naïve classifier).
+In your report, describe briefly how you develop your algorithm for the following two tasks and include 2-4 screenshots about your algorithm settings and output.
 (4 points)

 Timeline

-No report is required or graded.
-Every team member needs to study and finish this project by Oct 1 so you can be ready to execute the Data Analysis Project.
-You can see the sample code for task1-2 and task3-4 or some helpful information here.
+Every team member needs to study and finish this practice project by Sept 30 so you can be ready to execute the Data Analysis Project.

 Data Analysis Project (20 points):